SourLen/Python-CSGO-Cheat/README.md

 ## Credit To:
 https://github.com/Snaacky/ for his csgo cheats which i used to learn about CSGO cheating in python. \
 The unknowncheats and guided hacking community \
-https://github.com/lkean9 for helping me figure out multpile very wierd errors.
+https://github.com/lkean9 for helping me figure out multpile very wierd errors. \
+https://github.com/Bugleman for cleaning the code and adding the installer.py